-Students who have one or more suspensions, will be put on a behavior plan to ensure there time spent at school is successful.
+Students who have one or more suspensions, will be put on a behavior plan to ensure their time spent at school is successful.
 Whenever possible the teachers keep the students in the classroom and implement classroom management strategies.
-When necessary, teachers will implement an individual's behavior plan for students.
+When necessary, teachers will implement an individual behavior plan for students.
 This plan can be overseen by our assistant principal, Mrs. Gosser.
 Mrs. Gosser is also able to meet with the student and encourage them to make better choices.
 Mrs. Gosser will also talk with the parents to discuss the importance of being in the classroom and a plan of action to ensure the student is successful in the classroom.
 When necessary if a student has made an infraction that warrants a suspension, the student will receive an in-school suspension.

-In addition, many of our students do not have a form of transportation other then the buses.
-Therefore is a student is suspended off the bus often times they are not able to attend school.
-In order to encourage the students to have excellent bus behavior the school has implemented a bus rider of the month reward.
+In addition, many of our students do not have a form of transportation other than the buses.
+If a student is suspended off the bus often times they are not able to attend school.
+In order to encourage the students to have excellent bus behavior the school has implemented a bus rider of the week reward.
+K-2 students and 3-5 students will have one student each.
 These students are recognized on the news to promote positive choices on the bus.
+Parent pick-up hallways will be monitored to choose students exemplifying a high standard of behavior.
+They will be rewarded weekly depending on the grade levels in the hallway.
+Student Council distributes the prizes.

 When a student has been retained or has scored a Level 1 or a 2 on statewide assessments, we have a variety of strategies that are implemented to ensure their success.
-These students participate in differentiation computer-based instruction such as Sci-Learning and the iReady programs.
+These students participate in differentiated computer-based instruction such as the iReady program.
 We have also implemented intervention teams to pull out the students who are struggling with specific skills.
 These intervention teams provide students with additional hands on activities in a small group setting to enhance learning.